Program Scenario: Surface drip irrigation · N₂O emission reduction · SOC sequestration credited · Sugar beet compatible

 Step 6 — Scenario Comparison

-Two Program Scenarios
+Three Program Scenarios

-Scenario A — Surface Drip + N₂O only
+Scenario B — drip + N₂O only

 • Compatible with all row crops incl. sugar beet